 - Insurance: No insurance reimbursement.
 You’ll be billed out of pocket every 4 weeks and can cancel at any point.

-You can communicate with your therapist in a virtual “room” and have access to unlimited text messaging with your therapist.
+Regain offers unlimited text messaging with your therapist.
+Plus, you and your partner can communicate with your therapist in a virtual room and set up video conferences and phone calls.
 If you’re experiencing depression, ReGain therapists can help you manage your symptoms.
-They can’t make a diagnosis or prescribe medication.
+However, they can’t make a diagnosis or prescribe medication.

-Users have reported the platform is easy to navigate, and services are customized depending on if you’re using couples or individual therapy.
-Some users have stated that the questionnaire process and wait times for having messages returned from their therapists took a long time.
+Users have reported the platform is easy to navigate and offers customized services geared toward couples or individuals.
+On the flip side, some users have stated that the questionnaire process and message responses from therapists took a long time.

 Best for LGBTQIA+ users